zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 link specifies CPP, it causes the record to be processed if and only if the record with the CPP link has a SCAN field set to Passive.
-In other words, CP and CPP cause the record containing the link to be processed with the process variable that they reference changes.
+In other words, CP and CPP cause the record containing the link to be processed when the process variable that they reference changes.

 Channel Access Output Links
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^